DITEP/KmemBERT/README.md

 ## Getting started

-The environment can be install using conda.
+The environment can be installed using conda.

 ```bash
 conda env create -f environment.yml